 His sculptures in particular were enough to make me want to know more about him.

 I went to the library and asked the librarian if she had an autobiography written by the man himself.

 She said that in general she does not trust autobiographies because there is obviously an inherent bias.

 She suggested instead that I read more modern authors that never have an ax to grind and thus will be objective.

 First I found that Michelangelo was not an artist at all, but the founder of a phallic mushroom cult.

 Then it was stated by several authors that the work was actually done by other people.

-Francesco Granacci, Giuliano Bugiardin, and Raphael and others actually split the architecture, painting, and sculpture pretty evenly amongst themselves.
+Francesco Granacci, Giuliano Bugiardin, Raphael and others are said to have actually split the architecture, painting, and sculpture pretty evenly amongst themselves.